AlbertaParksca

 Alberta Parks are enjoyed by a wide range of recreational users year-round and in Provincial Parks and Provincial Recreation Areas, where hunting is allowed, Firearm Discharge Permits are required to address public safety and wildlife management issues as well as to protect sensitive areas and species.

-Castle is designated as a Provincial Park and is managed by the Parks Operations Division of Alberta Environment and Parks.
+Castle is designated as a Provincial Park and is managed by the Parks Operations Division of Alberta Forestry and Parks.
 It is located in South West Alberta near Pincher Creek and the parks are part of the Waterton Biosphere Reserve, and share borders with Waterton Glacier International Peace Park to the south, the Crowsnest Pass to the north and the Flathead River Valley of British Columbia to the west.
 Extensive wildlife corridors link all these unique areas and together they form part of the extraordinary Crown of the Continent ecosystem.
 Wildlife in this area is habitat for Mountain Goat, Bighorn Sheep, Grizzly Bear, Wolverine, and Elk.

 Hikers, cyclists, snowshoers, equestrian users, bikers, school children, community groups, park employees, volunteers and hunters are present at all times of year at Castle Provincial Park.
 Please be aware of their presence and take appropriate measures to ensure you are being safe and aware at all times.